Komal-kalyanraman/container_manager/README.md

   - D-Bus and MQTT clients use Base64 encoding for binary/encrypted payloads.
   - The backend auto-detects and decrypts encrypted payloads, regardless of protocol.
 - **Key management:**
-  - The AES key is defined in `utils/inc/common.hpp` for development.
+  - The AES key is stored in `storage/security/aes_key.txt` as a 64-character hex string (32 bytes).
+  - The backend loads the key at runtime from this file.
-  - For production, use environment variables or a secure key vault.
+  - For production, you may use environment variables or a secure key vault for even better security.

 **Example: Encrypted JSON Request (Python)**